Postpartum Tea Recipe

 My favorite way to prepare this tea is to make a large batch in advance (as part of my postpartum food prep!) and freeze it in single cup portions, so that you literally just reheat it and drink immediately later on.
 But you can also make this blend fresh during postpartum as there aren’t too many steps involved.

 In addition to being delicious medicine for the soul, this tea blend is warming, increases circulation and encourages healing.
-Jujubees are a Traditional Chinese Medicine food ideal for pregnancy and postpartum.
+Jujubes are a Traditional Chinese Medicine food ideal for pregnancy and postpartum.
 Native American herbalism values goji berry (aka wolf berry) for it’s ability to support mama in creating healthy boundaries.
 Cinnamon is warming (wonderful for postpartum healing!), Nettle is full of vitamins and minerals, and Red Raspberry Leaf supports the uterus to heal after birth.
 That’s one gentle yet powerful blend!

 Ingredients: